semplice/releasenotes/numb/7-preview.md

 Additionally, please keep in mind the following notes about this preview snapshot:

 * There is no user interface to add, modify and remove users/groups
 * There is no user interface to modify power management preferences
+  This has been implemented in vera-control-center version [0.32-1](https://github.com/vera-desktop/vera-control-center/compare/debian/0.31-1...debian/0.32-1)
 * tlp (power management) is missing
   tlp is now into the repositories and will be automatically installed at the next upgrade.
 * The new desktop launcher is not reliable and may not show some applications.